-- bank guarantees held by three unrelated parties, for a consolidated value of \$514,968, in relation to operational property leases. - a Corporate Market loan of \$10.000M from a major Australian bank, secured by a guarantee over all of the present and future rights, property and undertakings of PPKMEG and its subsidiaries; - a finance facility up to \$6.000M from a major Australian bank, secured against PPK MEG's debtors, and secured by a guarantee over all of the present and future rights, property and undertakings of PPK MEG and its subsidiaries; - a credit card facility for \$0.100M with a general security agreement over all of the present and future rights, property and undertakings of PPK MEG and its subsidiaries; - the lease motor vehicle fleet provider has a guarantee and indemnity from PPKMEG for the run-off of the existing leased motor vehicle fleet in the amount of \$0.274M. - a cash backed bank guarantee, with a leading Australian institutional bank, provided to a customer in September 2023 for the value of \$59,324.
+- bank guarantees held by four unrelated parties, for a consolidated value of \$568,894, in relation to operational commercial property leases. - a Corporate Market loan of \$8.800M from a major Australian bank, secured by a guarantee over all of the present and future rights, property and undertakings of PPKMEG and its subsidiaries; - a finance facility up to \$6.000M from a major Australian bank, secured against the Group's debtors, and secured by a guarantee over all of the present and future rights, property and undertakings of the Group and its subsidiaries; - a credit card facility for \$0.100M with a general security agreement over all of the present and future rights, property and undertakings of the Group and its subsidiaries; - the lease motor vehicle fleet provider has a guarantee and indemnity from the Group for the run-off of the existing leased motor vehicle fleet in the amount of \$0.274M. - three cash backed bank guarantees, with a leading Australian institutional bank, provided to customers for the value of \$163,453.

-As previously disclosed, PPKMEG continue to defend a claim in the Supreme Court of NSW, where PPKMEG is named, but has been indemnified by PPK, in relation to a dispute pertaining to the vesting conditions of a business acquired in 2014.
-That trial has now concluded and PPK are currently waiting for judgment to be handed down.
+As previously disclosed, the Group continue to defend a claim in the Supreme Court of NSW, where PPKMEG is named, but has been indemnified by PPK, in relation to a dispute pertaining to the vesting conditions of a business acquired in 2014.
+See Note 28 for further details.

-NOTE 27 RELATED PARTIES
+NOTE 26 RELATED PARTIES

-For details on transactions between related parties refer to Notes 4, 8 and 20.
+For details on transactions between related parties refer to Note 8.

-NOTE 28 INVESTMENTS IN SUBSIDIARIES
+NOTE 27 INVESTMENTS IN SUBSIDIARIES

-Country of Incorporation Notes Percenta ge Owned Subsidiaries of PPK Mining Equipment Group Limited: 2023 % 2022 % PPK Mining Equipment Pty Ltd Australia 100% 100% PPK Mining Equipment Hire Pty Ltd Australia 100% 100% PPK Mining Repairs Alternators Pty Ltd Australia 100% 100% PPK Firefly Pty Ltd Australia 100% 100% PPK Properties Pty Ltd Australia 100% 100% PPK Electrics Pty Ltd Australia 100% 100% York Group Limited Australia 100% 100% Rambor Pty Ltd Australia 100% 100% Rambor Manufacturing Pty Ltd Australia 100% 100% Rambor Logistics & Asset Management Pty Ltd Australia 100% 100% PPK Electrics Holdings Pty Ltd Australia 100% 100% Coaltec Pty Ltd Australia 100% 100% PPK IP Pty Ltd Australia 100% 100% PPK Mining Equipment Plans Pty Ltd Australia 100% 100%
+Country of Notice Incorporation otes Percenta ge Owned Subsidiaries of PPK Mining Equipment 2024 2023 Group Limited: % % PPK Mining Equipment Pty Ltd Australia 100% 100% PPK Mining Equipment Hire Pty Ltd Australia 100% 100% PPK Mining Repairs Alternators Pty Ltd Australia 100% 100% PPK Firefly Pty Ltd Australia 100% 100% PPK Properties Pty Ltd Australia 100% 100% PPK Electrics Pty Ltd Australia 100% 100% York Group Limited Australia 100% 100% Rambor Pty Ltd Australia 100% 100% Rambor Manufacturing Pty Ltd Australia 100% 100% Rambor Logistics & Asset Management Pty Ltd Australia 100% 100% PPK Electrics Holdings Pty Ltd Australia 100% 100% Coaltec Pty Ltd Australia 100% 100% PPK IP Pty Ltd Australia 100% 100% PPK Mining Equipment Plans Pty Ltd Australia 100% 100%

-NOTE 29 EVENTS SUBSEQUENT TO THE END OF THE REPORTING PERIOD
+NOTE 28 EVENTS SUBSEQUENT TO THE END OF THE REPORTING PERIOD